operationalguy/silent-XMRig-miner/README.md

 # Repository contents

 - ./SilentMinerConfigurator - GUI application in C++ which is used to configure silent-XMRig-miner installers executable and dll
-- ./Binaries - Directory contains unconfigured silent-XMRig-miner installer as executable and dll and also SilentMinerConfigurator binary
+- ./Binaries - Directory contains prebuilt SilentMinerConfigurator binary
 - ./libs - C++ code that is shared with XMRig wrapper and SilenMinerConfigurator

 # Fees